atlanmod/NeoEMF/README.md

 ## What is NeoEMF?

-NeoEMF is an [AtlanMod](http://www.emn.fr/z-info/atlanmod/index.php/Main_Page) research team project that aims at handling large EMF models in an efficient and scalable way.
+NeoEMF is an [AtlanMod][atlanmod-home] research team project that aims at handling large EMF models in an efficient and scalable way.

 It is based on our work on Neo4EMF, a scalable and graph-based backend for persisting EMF models.

 NeoEMF is a multi-backend framework developped to allow an easy integration of custom backends depending on user needs.

-Check out our [wiki](https://github.com/atlanmod/NeoEMF/wiki) for further information on the supported backends, code examples, and developer resources.
+Check out our [wiki][wiki] for further information on the supported backends, code examples, and developer resources.

 ## What are the supported backends?